How to Remodel a Wall

 After the outline is cut out along the hollow parts, cut the drywall over the studs by scoring several times with a sharp drywall knife until it's cut completely through.
 Next, break the drywall out of the opening by hand.
 Use the side of the hammer to make an opening large enough to get a grip and pull the drywall off in pieces.
 Bag the pieces and then finish by removing any nails or screws from the exposed studs.

-Plaster is very brittle so to minimize damage to the surrounding wall tape along the outer edge of the outline with masking tape.
+Use the same method described above to draw an outline for an opening.
+Plaster is very brittle so to minimize damage to the surrounding wall, tape along the outer edge of the outline with masking tape.
 Next, score the outline using a drywall knife or the side of a sharp chisel.
 Score repeatedly and deeply (an eighth inch or more) to encourage the plaster to break cleanly along the line.
+The plaster putty coat is very abrasive and will dull a knife blade very quickly, so plan on replacing the blades as needed when using a drywall knife for scoring.

-Use a 2x4 and hammer to tap the wall just inside the outline, breaking the plaster along the scoring.
-Use a chisel-blade and hammer to cut any plaster that doesn't break along the line.
+Along the score line, use a 2x4 block and hammer to tap the wall just inside the outline.
+Break the plaster coat down to the lath all the way around the perimeter of the opening.
+Use a chisel-blade joint knife and hammer to cut any plaster that doesn't break along the line.
 Then use a sledge hammer or the side of a claw hammer to break the plaster brown and putty coats free from the wood lath in the center of the opening.

 With all the plaster removed, use a reciprocating saw to cut the wood lath strips along the outline of the opening.
-To avoid vibrations that will crack the surrounding plaster keep the base of the saw tight against the surface as you cut.
+To avoid vibrations that will crack the surrounding plaster, keep the base of the saw pressed firmly against the surface as you cut.
 After all the pieces are cut, pry the wood free from the framing using a crowbar and claw hammer.
-Remove all remaining nails and screws from the 2x4 framing.
+Remove all remaining nails and screws from the framing.
 You're now ready to cut the studs for the new door or window installation.